mkaz.blog

 Plug 'vimwiki/vimwiki'

-I configure VimWiki to a specific directory that I sync across devices using syncthing, similar to Dropbox.
-VimWiki stores everything in plain text files.
-I use the markdown syntax, the default wiki markup is similar but just different enough that I need to switch it to markdown.
+I configure VimWiki to a specific directory that I sync across devices using Syncthing.
+VimWiki stores everything in plain text file with default markup in it's own wiki format.
+I recommend switching to use markdown it is a standard choice now.

 Usage

-The basic usage is typing <Leader>ww to open your index file, one will be created if it does not already exist.
+Type <Leader>ww to open the index file, one will be created if it does not already exist.
+Using the config above, the index file is ~/wiki/index.md.

-This can be an instant scratch pad to take whatever notes that you want.
-Create additional files by insert links and navigating to them.
+Create additional files by inserting links and navigating to them.

-Insert a link by surrounding text with double-brackes, for example [[LinkText]].
-Once a link is created, navigate to the new page by placing your cursor over the word and pressing enter.
-This will open, creating the file if needed, the linked page.
+Insert a link by surrounding text with double-brackets, for example [[LinkText]].
+Navigate by moving your cursor over the link in normal mode and press enter.
+This will open the linked page, creating the file if needed.

 Create pages for any list, tasks, info, notes, or for whatever you want.